akhil0001/Project__12--A/README.md

 Well as of now,these are the features
 1. Labelled logging with `info`,`log`,`warn`,`error`
 1. Preserves the line numbers unlike other libraries like debug.js etc
-2. `console.monitor`- Monitor/Watch the functions(i.e, it logs whenever a specific function is called)
+2. `monitor`- Monitor/Watch the functions(i.e, it logs whenever a specific function is called)
-3. `console.element`- Just pass the element selector, it logs the matching elements into the console
+3. `element`- Just pass the element selector, it logs the matching elements into the console
-4. `console.debug` - prints the objects in table format
+4. `debug` - prints the objects in table format
 5. Super easy API
 and so many other out of box functionalities